zxdong262/letsencrypt-bot/README.md

 # letsencrypt-bot
-an app to handle letsencrypt renew/upodate cert
+an app to help handling letsencrypt renew/upodate

 ## when to use
 - your server runs in `non-privilege user` and custom server